CAMBRIDGE NATIONAL CERTIFICATE

-There is a higher and growing employment demand in the sector in Dorset and this has continued throughout the COVID-19 pandemic.
+There is a higher and growing employment demand in the sector in Dorset and the surrounding area and this has continued throughout the COVID-19 pandemic.
 Dorset’s demographic profile, with its more aged population, means a higher proportion of local people are working in health and social care (16% compared to 13% across England) and this is set to create a variety of interesting and rewarding opportunities within the sector.

 Health and Social Care offers roles and career progression at all levels:

-Level 2 – this is equivalent to GCSE level and many employers will accept students with level 2 qualifications – once started practitioners will have opportunities to make progress and gain qualifications in the work place
+Level 2 – this is equivalent to GCSE level and many employers will accept students with level 2 qualifications – once started practitioners will have opportunities to make progress and gain qualifications in the workplace.

 Post 16 – Level 3 – this is equivalent to A levels and individuals can enter employment with level 3 qualifications or continue to develop by studying level 4.
 T level in Health will also be introduced.